UsabilityEngineering/portfolio-CCollado11/README.md

-# UX Portfolio
+# Cris' UX Portfolio

 About me...

 ## UX Team Project

-Coming soon.
+I'm Cris Collado my major is computer science.
+This is my first year at Chico State and in the future I hope to have a career in cybersecurity.

 ## UX Journal